 9. Third Federal Savings & Loan — 0.70% APY, $500 minimum deposit

-The 72-month standard CD is the longest term offered by Third Federal Savings and Loan.
+The 72-month standard CD is the longest term offered by Third Federal Savings & Loan.
 It earns at a competitive rate and requires only $500 to open and start saving.
 The penalty for an early withdrawal from a 72-month CD equals 18 months’ interest, whether earned or not.
 This CD will automatically renew at maturity.

 Third Federal is based in Cleveland, where it was founded back in 1938.